Udzu/pudzu/patterns.md

 While backreferences in patterns cannot be implemented without backtracking (or some other sort of stack), it *is* possible to incorporate submatch extraction into an NFA-based matcher without backtracking.
 The approach adopted here involves tagging NFA transitions with capture information.
-Normally you'd tag empty transitions to indicate the start and end of a match group.
+Normally you'd tag empty transitions or states to indicate the start and end of a match group.
 However, that isn't sufficient to identify the submatches for many of the novel operators such as `A#B`.
 Instead, we tag non-empty transitions with the match group(s) that they correspond to.